Skip to content

 • API Key- the API Key for the User Name above.

-• Repository - this is the Windows folder to store local copies of tests to execute.It is applicable when the next option is unchecked.
+• Repository - This is the Windows folder for storing local copies of tests to execute.
+It is applicable when the subsequent option is unchecked.

-• Use Temp Folder for Test Execution - this is the default and recommended option, the Temp folder is located in C:\ProgramData\Inflectra\Rapise\Temp.
+• Use Temp Folder for Test Execution - This is the default and recommended option.
+The Temp folder is located in C:\ProgramData\Inflectra\Rapise\Temp.

 Server Polling